-The Douglas County Sheriff’s Office invites citizens to participate in the 2018 Citizens Academy.
-The academy has been redesigned with 30-hours of unique opportunities, built upon the principles of Community Oriented Policing, Partnerships and Problem Solving and to provide attendees with a “behind the scenes” look at the Sheriff’s Office.
+The Douglas County Sheriff’s Office invites citizens to participate in the 2021 Citizens Academy.
+The academy has been redesigned with 30-hours of unique opportunities, built upon the principles of Community Oriented Policing, Partnerships, and Problem Solving and to provide attendees with a “behind the scenes” look at the Sheriff’s Office.

-The annual academy is held at the Douglas County Sheriff’s Office, 4000 Justice Way in Castle Rock and at the Highlands Ranch Station located at 9250 Zotos Drive, Highlands Ranch, CO.
+The annual academy is held at the Douglas County Sheriff’s Office, 4000 Justice Way in Castle Rock.
 Attendees must commit to the class schedule which is three hours, two nights per week, for the four-week period, and one Saturday.
 The Citizen’s Academy is free, but the class size is limited to 30 participants, who are 18 years of age or older.

 2021 Academy Dates are Sept.
 14 – Oct.
 12

 Classes will begin on Tuesday, Sept.
 14 from 6 – 9 p.m., and continue every Tuesday and Thursday through Oct.
 12. One Saturday class is required, which will be held on Oct.
 2 from 8 a.m. to 4 p.m.
 The graduation ceremony will be held on Thursday, Oct.
 12 at 6 p.m.

 Online registration for the 2021 Citizen Academy is now open.

 Interested participants will need to complete the online application below and must include a copy of your photo I.D./driver’s license.
 Applications must be submitted by August 31, 2021.